 - Lakshmibai, the Rani of Jhansi in India, who fought for the independence of her realm against the British in India and was killed in battle during the Mutiny.

-- Kahena, the leader of an alliance of non-Moslem berbers against the Arab invasion.
+- Kahena was the leader of an alliance of non-Moslem berbers against the Arab invasion.

-- Gwenllian, a 13th-century Welsh princess who lost her life defending Kidwelly Castle from a Norman invasion.
+- Gwenllian was a 13th-century Welsh princess who lost her life defending Kidwelly Castle from a Norman invasion.

 - While married to Louis VII, King of France, Eleanor of Aquitaine insisted on taking part in the Crusades as the feudal leader of the soldiers from her duchy.
 After that marriage fell apart she married Henry II, King of England.
 She tried to join their three sons in the revolt against her husband but was stopped by the King on the way and held in captivity.